castorini/anserini/README.md

 ## How Can I Contribute?

 If you've found Anserini to be helpful, we have a simple request for you to contribute back.
-In the course of replicating baseline results on standard test collections, please let us know if you're successful by sending us a pull request with a simple note, like what appears at the bottom of [the Robust04 page](docs/regressions-robust04.md).
+In the course of [reproducing](docs/reproducibility.md) baseline results on standard test collections, please let us know if you're successful by sending us a pull request with a simple note, like what appears at the bottom of [the Robust04 page](docs/regressions-robust04.md).
-Replicability is important to us, and we'd like to know about successes as well as failures.
+Reproducibility is important to us, and we'd like to know about successes as well as failures.
 Since the regression documentation is auto-generated, pull requests should be sent against the [raw templates](https://github.com/castorini/anserini/tree/master/src/main/resources/docgen/templates).
 In turn, you'll be recognized as a [contributor](https://github.com/castorini/anserini/graphs/contributors).